 malpractice claim.
 Some of the most common ways that medical professionals

-do not abide by the standard of care that is expected is when they fail
+do not abide by the standard of care that is expected is when they

-basic care, they are considered negligent in their medical care.
+care, they are considered negligent in their medical care.

 When someone visits a medical professional for any reason, they deserve

 the best possible care.
 Doctors should not be able to take advantage of